Getting Business Organised

-G-Suite is a suite of office applications integrated into an administrative platform that makes your business professional and helps your business to stay organised.
+Google Workspace is a suite of office applications integrated into an administrative platform that makes your business professional and helps your business to stay organised.
 You can start with just one user subscription with the ability to easily add and remove subscriptions for employees or work collaborators.
 It includes a host of apps made by Google that are designed to work together to streamline your business activities and make your business time-efficient.

 - Business Gmail using your own domain name.